krisnacp/myMovieList_JS/README.md

 npm install
 ```

-To install all dependencies that needed from npm
+To install all dependencies that needed from npm.
+Then:

 ```bash
 npm run dev